 For outbound calls after sales:

 This is when you convert someone to be a prospective client.
-A person who is already interested in your products and services is a Lead.
-Lead generation then is the act of making ways to attract someone to become a lead.
+A person who is already interested in your products and services is a lead.
+Lead generation then is the act of finding ways to attract someone to become a lead.

 Businesses do strategic marketing to invoke excitement that will eventually lead to sales.
 One of these strategies is to make a sales call.
 This is when you set a face-to-face meeting with a prospective customer.
 This get-together is designed to generate sales eventually.